denistsoi/franklinchen.github.io/source/_posts/2012-01-29-liebster-blog-award-5-blogs-you-should-check-out.markdown

 ## The two who gave me an award

 ### Dana: [**Dana is a Geek**](http://danaisageek.com/)
 The first person to give me the Liebster award is a Pittsburgh local, Dana, who is actually inadvertently responsible for my getting into social networks such as Facebook and Twitter, through her talk on [HootSuite](http://hootsuite.com/) at [PodCamp Pittsburgh](http://podcamppittsburgh.com/) 5, in 2010.
 I still use HootSuite to this day.
-I also stopped by her talk yet again last year at PodCamp Pittsburgh 6 for a refresher, and it was actually after that when I finally decided to get serious about Twitter.
+I also stopped by her talk yet again last year at PodCamp Pittsburgh 6 for a refresher, and it was actually after that when I finally decided to get serious about Twitter:

+<iframe width="560" height="315" src="//www.youtube.com/embed/DIuG4G8hOzY?list=PL6F136EEC5F65EBDA" frameborder="0" allowfullscreen></iframe>

 Dana gave me the award back [in November](http://danaisageek.com/2011/11/23/liebster-blog-awar/), but I was crazy busy then and decided to put off the hard work of properly accepting the award; that task went deep into my stack of to-do items, but has finally been taken out of the stack!